BO

 Analysis

-Borr Drilling Limited carries $2.31B in total debt against $246.0M in cash reserves — debt is roughly 9.4x the cash position.
-Managing this leverage effectively will be important for long-term financial stability.
-The company is burning cash, with free cash flow at -$90.0M.
-This typically occurs when a company is investing aggressively in growth, but sustained cash burn can strain the balance sheet.
+The company holds $246.0M in cash, though total debt stands at $2.31B.
+This level of leverage is common in the industry but worth monitoring as interest rate conditions evolve.
+Free cash flow is running at -$90.0M, which bears watching.
+Negative free cash flow can be acceptable during heavy investment periods but needs to improve over time.
 ROE of 3.0% points to modest capital efficiency, indicating how much profit the company produces per dollar of shareholder equity.
 An ROA of 5.3% suggests reasonable efficiency in deploying the company's asset base.
 Revenue has grown from $443.8M (2022) to $1.02B (2025), reflecting a 130% increase over the period.

 Links